-I am setting off on an epic journey, to run 250 kilometers in Belarus.
-This is a challenge to find myself and my roots.
+In August of 2019 I set off on an epic journey, to run 300 kilometers in Belarus.
+It was a challenge to find myself and my roots.
 Where did I come from, who were my relatives and what made me who I am today?
-The answers, I hope, lie along the way from the rural areas to the busy cities.
+The answers, I hoped, lied along the way from the rural areas to the busy cities.

 How the project was born